groonga/groonga/doc/source/reference/commands/select.rst

 Thus, each element is considered as an individual element when there are multiple elements with same value.

 For example, there is a vector ``[A, B, C]``.
 In this case, a target set is ``{A, B, C}``.
-The power set is aggrigation for all of subsets within a set.
+The power set is aggregation for all of subsets within a set.
 Following shows all of subset within a set ``{A, B, C}``.
 However, Groonga does not use empty set, that number of elements is 0.
 It is because empty set is not useful for results of drilldown.
 Please report at `issue <https://github.com/groonga/groonga/issues>`_, if you find a case to use empty set.